Ken Aldred: Publications

 Aldred was a regular writer on policy issues for magazines and newspapers.
 Additionally he was co-editor and contributor to three books.

 The first, The Heart of Liberalism, was produced in 1994 with fellow Liberal MPs Kevin Andrews and Paul Filing.
 It presented a pragmatic and centrist philosophy and set of policies for the Liberal Party.

 After politics

 After leaving federal parliament in 1996, Aldred was President and later Chairman of the Society of Australian Industry and Employment (SAIE) 2001–08, during which he devoted much time and energy to promoting the interests of Australian industry.
 This included editing and contributing to two books on industry policy, Rekindling the Flame in 2000, and Getting on Track in 2004.

 From December 1996 until his death, Aldred was the proprietor of one of Australia's major equestrian centres, the Victorian Equestrian Centre (VEC) in Upper Beaconsfield.
 The VEC offers children's riding clubs, school holiday camps, riding lessons, trail rides, specialised training programs and agistment.
 The VEC also founded the concept of Interschool Equestrian Challenges, with four of them being run each year.

 Aldred died unexpectedly on 17 April 2016 and is survived by his four children.

+One of these four children, Mary Aldred, was preselected in 2023 as the Liberal candidate for the seat of Monash for the 2025 federal election, and was subsequently elected.
+The preselection saw Mary Aldred defeat sitting MP Russell Broadbent who was a parliamentary colleague of her late father.